Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Friday, September 16, 2022

-The Life of Bread, from Sea Level to 4500 feet!, Tips, tricks and a bit of a confession...
+The Life of Bread, from Sea Level to 4500 feet!, Tips, tricks and a confession...

 Imagine my surprise when all the perfect loaves of bread we enjoyed while living at the beach, were now nothing more than bricks!
 That was my sad reality, as we settled into our high-altitude home...so it was time to gather knowledge, tips, and tricks for successful bread baking at high altitudes.